hope-redemption/MMML_Vehicle_Prediction/README.md

 ### Model Weights

 To accommodate the extensive memory requirements of our models, we have stored the corresponding model weights on Google Drive.
-You can access the relevant model weights by visiting the following URL: xxxx.
+You can access the relevant model weights by visiting the following URL: [model weights](https://drive.google.com/drive/folders/1rPnwaib5kEDgx0ThQLfJgNYx8qKuibgC?usp=sharing).

 ## Citation